TrifonDimitrov/HotelReservationProject/README.md

-YovoTWW : takes the role of Questioner.
+Member #1: takes the role of Questioner.

-Member #2: takes the role of Offerer.
+YovoTWW: takes the role of Offerer.

 Member #3: takes the role of Admin.